 Webinar Recap: A Deep Dive Into Email QA

-Last Thursday, we led a Campaign Precheck Deep Dive, featuring some insights from our visionary leader, John Thies.
-In this hour-long webinar, John went through all the steps of the Campaign Precheck workflow, from Preheader Text to Spell Check.
+We recently held a Campaign Precheck deep dive, featuring some insights around email QA from our visionary leader, John Thies.
+In this webinar, John went through all the steps of the Campaign Precheck workflow, from Preheader Text to Spell Check.
 It was great to have so many of you join to see what email QA testing can look like when it’s designed to be quick and painless.

 The Campaign Precheck Workflow

 When more of your subscribers can read your email, it means a higher impact on your bottom line.
-The Accessibility tool was designed with end users with visual impairments and color deficiencies in mind.
+The accessibility feature was designed with end users with visual impairments and color deficiencies in mind.
 It tests your email designs to ensure that anyone can read them (or hear them via screen reader).

-Some government, academic and financial organizations require that emails be designed to reach all users, and the Accessibility tool helps adhere to this rule.
+Some government, academic and financial organizations require that emails be designed to reach all users, and the accessibility feature helps adhere to this rule.

 Moral of the story, accessibility should always be taken into account, regardless of whether your organization requires it or not.
 Otherwise, you are quite literally leaving money on the table.